How to Appeal

 - a material change in circumstance which detrimentally affects the value of the property

-Appeals against the inclusion or exclusion of a property in the Valuation List or the actual band applied to a property should be made online through the GOV.UK website or in writing to: The Valuation Office, 1st Floor Warwick House, 67 Station Road, Redhill, Surrey RH1 1DL.
+Appeals against the inclusion or exclusion of a property in the Valuation List or the actual band applied to a property should be made online at GOV.UK website or in writing to: The Valuation Officer, Valuation Office Agency, Durham Customer Service Centre, Wycliffe House, Green Lane, Durham, DH1 3UW.

-Appeals against other matters, such as being wrongly named on the bill, or the amount of the bill being incorrect, must initially be made in writing to the Revenue team at Mole Valley District Council.
+Appeals against other matters, such as being wrongly named on the bill, or the amount of the bill being incorrect, must initially be made in writing or via email to the below address.

 Where agreement cannot be reached in either of the above situations, the matter may be referred to a Valuation Tribunal to decide the outcome.